“When somebody presents the work of others (data, words or theories) as if they were his/her own and without proper acknowledgment."

 For Taylor & Francis journals, this applies to data, images, words or ideas taken from any materials in electronic or print formats without sufficient attribution.
 This can include:

-According to the Office of Research Integrity (ORI) this is:
+Office of Research Integrity (ORI) views

 “Appropriating someone else’s idea (e.g., an explanation, a theory, a conclusion, a hypothesis, a metaphor) in whole or in part, or with superficial modifications without giving credit to its originator.”